Promotion and Tenure Procedures for the College of Liberal Arts & Sciences

 If the candidate is unsure about a conflict, they should consult with their chair/director or P&T chair.
 If the candidate chooses to go forward with the inclusion of that individual on their list, the potential issue should be addressed when they provide the name and contact information of that reviewer.
 In some cases, a conflict of interest is determined after an evaluation letter has been solicited.
 In this case, the evaluation letter must be included and the nature of the conflict must be clearly stated in the materials forwarded for subsequent stages of review.

-Once a candidacy for promotion or tenure is initiated, each academic unit and each school in which the individual serves must act upon the candidacy before it is forwarded to the College Committee on Appointments, Promotion, and Tenure (CCAPT) or to the University Committee on Promotion and Tenure (UCPT).
+Once a candidacy for promotion or tenure is initiated, each CLAS unit in which the candidate is appointed must evaluate the candidacy before it is forwarded to the College Committee on Appointments, Promotion, and Tenure (CCAPT).

 The primary unit is responsible for all administrative protocols pertinent to the process.
 The review for tenure/promotion is conducted in consultation with the secondary unit in compliance with relevant College and University policies.